-The constant katabatic winds blowing from the inland of the continent make Mawson ideally situated for power generation by wind turbines.
+The katabatic winds blowing from the inland of the continent make Mawson station ideally situated for power generation by wind turbines.

-In 2003, two 30 m tall, 300 kW wind turbines were installed at Mawson and the system was capable of providing 600 kW of renewable power which was used for both powering and heating the station
+In 2003, Mawson had two 30 m tall, 300 kW wind turbines installed.
+This system could provide a total of 600 kW for both powering and heating the station.

 In 2017, one of the turbines suffered a critical failure and is no longer operational.
 Today, the one remaining turbine continues to produce power for Mawson station.

 The AAD continues to work with German turbine manufacturer Enercon in supporting the operation and maintenance of the remaining unit.

 The turbine at Mawson is a variable-speed, 300 kW machine, mounted on a steel tower.
 A computer-driven powerhouse management system runs the efficient operation of the turbine.
 This system manages both the wind resource and power from the diesel generator.
 This ensures power supply to the station is always optimised and efficient.

 Antarctica’s fierce conditions presented some challenges for designing and constructing the turbine.
 The strong, gusty winds and freezing temperatures can place enormous stresses on wind turbine rotors.
 Some challenges faced during construction needed innovative solutions:

 - Pouring concrete foundations in freezing conditions

 Mawson electrical staff receive training in specialised maintenance and servicing of turbines.
 The training includes safety aspects of working at heights.